serras/functional-map/concepts/pattern-matching.md

 #### Variables

-- Matching against other variables in scope, using the backtick notation:
+We can use any variable in scope as a pattern, using equality, by using the backtick notation:

 ```Scala